DKA On The Rise: Dr. Satish Garg Explains Why

 What has your journey been like, from working in endocrinology in India starting in the 1970s to now working at the Barbara Davis Center in Colorado?

 When I was in India, I practiced medicine for about 10 years.
 At the Postgraduate Institute, I championed a program about how to transition diabetes care from childhood to adulthood, specifically focusing on diabetes in young women as their diabetes management was sub-optimal.
-The Barbara Davis Center (BDC) was started because Dana Davis was diagnosed with diabetes when she was seven or eight.
-For the next ten years, the BDC was only a pediatric center.
+The Barbara Davis Center (BDC) was started because Dana Davis was diagnosed with diabetes when she was 7 or 8.
+For the next 10 years, the BDC was only a pediatric center.
 They used to follow four hundred kids, but then afterwards when the kids became adults, they had no place to go.

 There was a need for ongoing diabetes care for these kids who were now adults.
 In those days, there was no Pediatric Endocrinology back in India.
 So I championed this program: how to transition from Pediatrics in India … more than 30 years ago.
 I was recruited from India to help initiate the program at the Barbara Davis Center.

 What was the frequency of DKA and diagnosis when you first arrived in America?
 Has the number of adults living with Type 1 who go into DKA or die from DKA gotten significantly better?